Those "one more question" moments aren't stalling. Science says they might be the most important conversation of your child's day.

 The child who says "but I need to tell you something" at lights-out isn't always stalling.
 Sometimes they genuinely didn't know they needed to say it until right now, when the quiet finally made space for it.

 Bedtime is an emotional insight window.
 The conversations that happen in those final minutes often reveal more about a child's inner life than an entire week of daytime check-ins.
-Not because children hide things on purpose.
-Simply because the conditions for sharing weren't available until now.

-When parents regularly engage with their children's bedtime openings, staying a few minutes longer, asking genuine questions, listening without rushing, something significant builds over time.
+When parents regularly engage with their children's bedtime openings โ staying a few minutes longer, asking genuine questions, listening without rushing โ something significant builds over time.

 The American Academy of Pediatrics' guidance on emotional development consistently emphasises the role of responsive, secure attachment in children's long-term wellbeing.
 When a child learns that their emotional expressions are met with genuine attention, they develop: